Why Family Patterns Repeat Across Generations

 • emotional supports for parents

-may continue these same roles in adulthood.
+may later recreate these same roles in adulthood.

 Relationships can become organized around responsibility rather than connection.
-These roles often feel normal because they were learned early and may have existed across multiple generations.

 Repeating patterns are not always connected to trauma alone.
-Sometimes they arise from interruptions in connection.

-• repeated longing for unavailable people
+• repeated attraction to unavailable people

 • fear of abandonment